tobiste/tectonicr/README.md

 ## Prerequisites

 You must have R installed on your system (see http://r-project.org).
-Additionally, to install PlateTectonicStressR from Github, you also need the devtools package.
+Additionally, to install PlateTectonicStressR from Github, you also need the `remotes` package.
 This can be installed by typing the following code at the R command line prompt:

 ```
 install.packages("remotes")